coap-security/coap-ace-poc-overview/README.md

 ![Stack and communication diagram](./architecture-plain.svg)

+> *Legend*:
+> * Dark gray areas indicate persistent information storage in participants.
+>   Light gray areas indicate information stored ephemerally.
+> * Large arrows indicate communication steps in their sequence.
+>   Icons next to them illustrate the exchanged information during that step.
+>   When the arrows end in an information storage, that storage gets filled by that message.
+> * Thin gray lines show the path through the network stack a communication step takes.
+> * Yellow areas indicate key material.
+> * Light yellow areas indicate encrypted layers or information;
+>   the encryption key used with them is indicated to their left, and not part of the message.

 ### Resource Server (Device)

 The role of the Resource Server (RS) is implemented on any device that provides functionality accessed through a network.